 GDPR requires that everyone within the council must understand the implications of GDPR and that roles and duties must be assigned.
-The Council is the data controller and the clerk is the Data Protection Officer (DPO).
+The Council is the data controller and the Clerk /RFO is the Data Protection Officer (DPO).

 It is the DPO's duty to undertake an information audit and to manage the information collected by the council, the issuing of privacy statements, dealing with requests and complaints raised and also the safe disposal of information.
-This will be included in the Job Description of the clerk.
+This will be included in the Job Description of the Clerk/RFO/DPO